top of page

 Safety planning

-Crisis advocacy at hospitals and law enforcement centers
+Advocates can respond 24-hours a day to hospitals and law enforcement centers

 Advocacy services, emotional support, and hotel access for men experiencing abuse